-CHANGE IN CONTROL PROVISIONS
+ARTICLE 12 CHANGE IN CONTROL PROVISIONS

-Section 11.1 Impact of Change in Control.
-The terms of any Award may provide in the Award Agreement evidencing the Award that, upon a "Change in Control" of the Company, (a) Options and Stock Appreciation Rights outstanding as of the date of the Change in Control immediately vest and become fully exercisable, (b) restrictions and deferral limitations on Restricted Stock lapse and the Restricted Stock becomes free of all restrictions and limitations and becomes fully vested, (c) all Performance Awards shall be considered to be earned and payable (either in full or pro-rata based on the portion of the Performance Period completed as of the date of the Change in Control), and any deferral or other restriction shall lapse and such Performance Awards shall be immediately settled or distributed, (d) the restrictions and deferral limitations and other conditions applicable to any Other Share-Based Awards or any other Awards shall lapse, and such Other Share-Based Awards or such other Awards shall become free of all restrictions, limitations or conditions and become fully vested and transferable to the full extent of the original grant, and (e) such other additional benefits as the Committee deems appropriate shall apply, subject in each case to any terms and conditions contained in the Award Agreement evidencing such Award.
-The determination as to the occurrence of a Change in Control shall be based on objective facts and in accordance with the requirements of Code Section 409A and the regulations promulgated thereunder.
+Section 12.1.
+Impact of Change in Control.
+The terms of any Award may provide in the Award Agreement evidencing the Award that, upon a "Change in Control" of the Company, (a) Options and Stock Appreciation Rights outstanding as of the date of the Change in Control immediately vest and become fully exercisable, (b) restrictions and deferral limitations on Restricted Stock lapse and the Restricted Stock becomes free of all restrictions and limitations and becomes fully vested, (c) all Performance Awards (including cash Awards under Section 11) shall be considered to be earned and payable (either in full or prorata based on the portion of the Performance Period completed as of the date of the Change in Control), and any deferral or other restriction shall lapse and such Performance Awards shall be immediately settled or distributed, (d) the restrictions and deferral limitations and other conditions applicable to any Other Share-Based Awards or any other Awards shall lapse, and such Other Share-Based Awards or such other Awards shall become free of all restrictions, limitations or conditions and become fully vested and transferable to the full extent of the original grant, and (e) such other additional benefits as the Committee deems appropriate shall apply, subject in each case to any terms and conditions contained in the Award Agreement evidencing such Award.

-Section 11.2 Assumption Upon Change in Control.
-Notwithstanding the foregoing, the terms of any Award Agreement may also provide that, if in the event of a Change in Control the successor company assumes an Award or substitutes for an Award as provided in Section 11.3, then each outstanding Award assumed or substituted for shall not be accelerated as described in Section 11.1.
-Notwithstanding the foregoing, no Award shall be assumed or substituted pursuant to this Section 11.2 if such action would cause an Award not otherwise "deferred compensation" within the meaning of Code Section 409A to become or create "deferred compensation" within the meaning of Code Section 409A.
+Section 12.2.
+Assumption Upon Change in Control.
+Notwithstanding the foregoing, the terms of any Award Agreement may also provide that, if in the event of a Change in Control the successor company assumes an Award or substitutes for an Award as provided in Section 12.3, then each outstanding Award assumed or substituted for shall not be accelerated as described in Section 12.1.

-Section 11.3 Committee Discretion Upon Change in Control.
-Notwithstanding any other provision of the Plan to the contrary, the Committee may, in its sole and absolute discretion, determine that, upon the occurrence of a Change in Control of the Company, any Award outstanding as of the effective date of such Change in Control will be cancelled in consideration for a cash payment or alternative Award (whether from the Company or another entity that is a party to the Change in Control) or a combination thereof made to the holder of such cancelled Award substantially equivalent in value to the fair market value of such cancelled Award.
-The determination of such fair market value shall be made by the Committee in its sole and absolute discretion.
+Section 12.3.
+Committee Discretion Upon Change in Control.
+Notwithstanding any other provision of the Plan to the contrary, the Committee may, in its sole and absolute discretion, determine that, upon the occurrence of a Change in Control of the Company, any Award outstanding as of the effective date of such Change in Control will be cancelled in consideration for a cash payment or alternative Award (whether from the Company or another entity that is a party to the Change in Control) or a combination thereof made to the holder of such cancelled Award substantially equivalent in value to the fair market value of such cancelled Award (as determined by the Committee in its sole and absolute discretion); provided, that with respect to any Option or SAR, if the Committee determines to cancel such Award in exchange for a cash payment and if the Fair Market Value on the date of the Change in Control does not exceed the exercise or reference price of such Award, the Committee may cancel that Award without any payment of consideration therefor.

-GENERALLY APPLICABLE PROVISIONS
+ARTICLE 13 GENERALLY APPLICABLE PROVISIONS